ScotterMonk/CellShader/.roo/docs/app_analysis.md

 - Max upload size: 16 MB via `app.config['MAX_CONTENT_LENGTH']`.
 - Upload root: relative `uploads` directory via `app.config['UPLOAD_FOLDER']`.
 - Allowed extensions: `png`, `jpg`, `jpeg`, `gif`, `bmp`, `tiff` defined near `ALLOWED_EXTENSIONS`.
+- Application configuration is loaded from `config.json` at startup and can be updated in real-time from the front end.

 5) Dependencies.
-- Flask 2.3.3 for the web framework as listed in `requirements.txt`.
+- Flask for the web framework as listed in `requirements.txt`.
-- OpenCV 4.8.1.78 for image processing as listed in `requirements.txt`.
+- OpenCV for image processing as listed in `requirements.txt`.
-- NumPy 1.24.3 as listed in `requirements.txt`.
+- NumPy as listed in `requirements.txt`.
-- Pillow 10.0.1 is present but not used by current logic as listed in `requirements.txt`.
+- Pillow is present but not used by current logic as listed in `requirements.txt`.
-- Werkzeug 2.3.7 as an explicit dependency as listed in `requirements.txt`.
+- Werkzeug as an explicit dependency as listed in `requirements.txt`.

 6) Routes and HTTP APIs.
 - GET / handled by `index()`: returns the main page `templates/index.html`.
 - POST /upload handled by `upload_file()`: accepts `multipart/form-data` with fields `file`, `edge_thickness`, `color_levels`, and `smoothing_amount`, validates the upload in `allowed_file()` and parameter ranges in `upload_file()`, saves the original file with a timestamped name using `secure_filename()`, processes via `apply_cell_shading()`, writes the result in `save_processed_image()`, and returns JSON payload with `success`, `message`, `original_path`, `processed_path`, and `parameters` in `upload_file()`.
 - GET /uploads/<filename> handled by `uploaded_file()`: serves the original or processed image from `uploads/` or `uploads/cell-shaded/` and returns JSON 404 if not found in `uploaded_file()`.
 - GET /health handled by `health_check()`: returns a JSON health status including `version`.
+- GET /api/images handled by `get_images()`: returns all stored images metadata.
+- GET /api/config handled by `get_config()`: returns the application configuration.
+- PUT /api/config handled by `update_config()`: updates the application configuration.
+- DELETE /api/images/<int:image_id> handled by `delete_image()`: deletes an image and its metadata.
+- PUT /api/images/<int:image_id> handled by `update_image()`: updates image metadata.
 - Error handlers: 404 via `not_found_error()` returns `templates/404.html`, 500 via `internal_error()` returns `templates/500.html`, and 413 via `file_too_large()` returns a JSON error for oversized uploads.

 7) Image Processing Pipeline.